zhan-huang/text-annotator/README.md

   // <div id="content"><p><b>Europe PMC</b> is an <i>open science platform</i> that enables access to a worldwide collection of life science publications and preprints from trusted sources around the globe.</p></p>Europe PMC is <i>developed by <span id="highlight-0" class="highlight"><b>EMBL-EBI</b></span></i>.
 It is a partner of <b>PubMed Central</b> and a repository of choice for many international science funders.</p></div>
 }

-// search all occurances of 'Europe PMC' in the HTML var highlightIndexes = annotator.searchAll('Europe PMC')
+// search for all occurances of 'Europe PMC' in the HTML var highlightIndexes = annotator.searchAll('Europe PMC')
 // highlightIndexes = [1, 2]

-// annotate all found occurances of 'Europe PMC' given their indexes if (highlightIndexes.length) {
+// annotate all the found occurances of 'Europe PMC' given their indexes if (highlightIndexes.length) {
   document.getElementById('content').innerHTML = annotator.highlightAll(highlightIndexes)
   // <span id="highlight-1" class="highlight"> and <span id="highlight-2" class="highlight"> are used to annotate 'Europe PMC', see below
   // <div id="content"><p><span id="highlight-1" class="highlight"><b>Europe PMC</b><span> is an <i>open science platform</i> that enables access to a worldwide collection of life science publications and preprints from trusted sources around the globe.</p><p><span id="highlight-2" class="highlight">Europe PMC</span> is <i>developed by <span id="highlight-0" class="highlight"><b>EMBL-EBI</b></span></i>.
 It is a partner of <b>PubMed Central</b> and a repository of choice for many international science funders.</p></div>
 }

-// search and annotate 'a partner of PubMed Central' document.getElementById('content').innerHTML = annotator.searchAndHighlight('a partner of PubMed Central').content
+// search for and then annotate 'a partner of PubMed Central' document.getElementById('content').innerHTML = annotator.searchAndHighlight('a partner of PubMed Central').content
 // searchAndHighlight returns { content, highlightIndex }
 // <span id="highlight-3" class="highlight"> is used to annotate 'a partner of PubMed Central', see below